 In September of 2012, when my youngest child started preschool, I pulled up at Crossfit Outcome on Bainbridge Island.
 I was scared to pieces but ready to invest in myself in a new way.
 I had no idea, walking into that experience, that a year later, I would leave my life as I knew it, for a life of travel and new landscapes.
 I also didn’t know that when I barely survived my first class, over two years ago, the knowledge I gained from the coaches in that gym would empower me to explore the world with my family with new confidence and endurance.

-I learned proper form for many broad, general strength exercise we need in our every day life, but I learned so much more.
+I learned proper form for many broad, general strength exercises we need in our everyday life, but I learned so much more.
 I learned that I was strong and that intuitively I knew a lot of what they were teaching me but had lost it somewhere along the way.
 I learned that excuses don’t matter because they are really just words I used when I felt I wasn’t worth the time or energy.
 I learned that selling my self short and sacrificing my health to “take care” of others was not taking care of them at all.
 I learned that fitness can be inclusive and supportive while also pushing every limit I had ever set for myself.
 Most importantly, I learned that investing in the best teachers, no matter what the cost, is always a bargain.

 I read this quote on the Crossfit website: